yawad/smartobjects-java-client/README.md

 # mnubo Java SDK
-To connect your Java application to our API use the mnubo Java SDK.
+To connect your Java application to our API use the mnubo Java SDK..

 ## Getting started
 ---